Marketing Automation in 2021

 8) Mobile 1st approach

-- Mobile ad spends overtook desktop in 2018 for the first time, and this will continue in the new year with spends expected to increase by 8.5 %.
+- Mobile ad spends overtook desktop in 2018 for the first time, and this will continue in 2021 with spends expected to increase by 8.5 % YoY.
 Expect a lot more mobile-based ads and campaigns in the coming year.

 - Brands will definitely be looking to focus on creating mobile-specific content and exclusive mobile engagement strategies to capitalize on the medium’s popularity.